davidrumseymapcenter/overlaying-the-past/pages/web-map-anatomy.md

 Simply put, the base map is the reference layer used to understand where you are in the map.
 When you click and pan or zoom, you are seeing the base map move, which refreshes the **_map tiles_**.
 Understanding map tiles will help explain how this movement works.

-### Map Tiles
+### Raster Map Tiles

-Map tiles are square sections of geographic data that are loaded to your frame of view whenever you zoom or pan across a web map.
-Each tile measures 256px by 256px, typcially a PNG image, and about 20-4 kilobytes.
+Raster map tiles are square sections of geographic data that are loaded to your frame of view whenever you zoom or pan across a web map.
+Each tile measures 256px by 256px, typcially a PNG image, and about 20-40 kilobytes.
 These lightweight images load quickly over an internet connection.
 Base map tiles provide a geographic reference base for other data layers that you might add as data overlays.
 You've probably noticed them if you've had choppy internet connection and had to wait for data to load:

 ![Map Tiles refreshing slowly](../../assets/images/tiles.gif "Map Tiles refreshing slowly")